-The radiographer and a radiologist (specialist imaging doctor) will report on review your examination at the earliest opportunity then make a written report and this will be sent to your the doctor who requested the examination.
+The radiographer and a radiologist (specialist imaging doctor) will report on your examination at the earliest opportunity then make a written report.
+This will be sent to the doctor who requested the examination.
 Allow 7-10 days for the doctor to receive the report.

 Privacy and dignity

-Sometimes tests, although necessary, can be embarrassing or undignified for patients but we will endeavour to do everything we can to make you as comfortable as possible during your visit to the department.
+Sometimes tests, although necessary, can be embarrassing or undignified for patients but we will do our best to do everything we can to make you as comfortable as possible during your visit to the department.

 A chaperone will be available for the examination if required as per the North Bristol Trust chaperoning policy.

-We hope that the information in this leaflet will answer any questions you may have but please feel free to contact us if you have any particular worries, questions or concerns.
+We hope that the information in this leaflet will answer any questions you may have.

 North Bristol Trust (2010) Privacy and Dignity policy